ZeBraHack0/FrequencyRanking/README.md

 - `model_name`: The name of the model (e.g.`llama3-8b-instruct`).
 - `model_path`: The path to the model (e.g. `meta-llama/Meta-Llama-3-8B-Instruct`).
 - `num_lines`: Number of lines to process from the SlimPajama dataset.
 Defaults to `1000000`.
 - `vocab_size`: A list of vocabulary sizes to process.
-Each size represents a subset of most frequent tokens to keep.
+Each size represents a subset of the most frequent tokens to keep.
 Default values are `[8192, 16384, 32768, 65536]`.

 An example command for generating token frequency statistics from 1 million lines of the SlimPajama dataset for the Llama-3-8B-Instruct model:
 ```bash
 python fr.py --model_name llama3-8b-instruct --model_path meta-llama/Meta-Llama-3-8B-Instruct --num_lines 1000000 --vocab_size <vocab_size>
 ```

 The script analyzes token frequency distribution across `num_lines` of the SlimPajama corpus and saves the most frequent tokens (as specified by `vocab_size`) to the corresponding directory in `fr-index`.
-Copy the generated vocabulary files to the corresponding FR-Spec model folder to enable their use in your experiments.
+Copy the generated token-frequency files to the corresponding FR-Spec model folder to enable their use in your experiments.

-### Run Evalutaion
+### Run Evaluation

 All scripts for evaluation are located in the `scripts` folder.
 Here we use Llama-3-8B-Instruct as an example: